AjaxSelectButtonGames/Atlas-WebServer/README.md

 # Atlas-WebServer

 Atlas-WebServer is a C++ based web server implementation designed for handling file uploads with integrated virus scanning functionality.
+It also serves as a micro web server for a small website it can handle HTML, CSS, IMAGES, LUA, and a few other things a website will need.

 ## Features
 - **File Upload Handling**: Supports handling multiple file uploads.